-The name “brown-banded cockroach” comes from the pronounced bands of color across the wings of adults and bodies of nymphs.
-In North America, the brown-banded cockroach is thought to be present in most states and lives in buildings that maintain relatively high temperatures.
-This cockroach is similar to the German cockroach with its small size and body shape but can be distinguished by its lack of two dark stripes.
+The name “brown-banded cockroach” comes from the clear bands of color seen on the wings of adults and bodies of nymphs.
+In North America, you can find the brown-banded cockroach in most states, particularly in buildings that keep higher temperatures.
+This cockroach looks similar to the German cockroach in size and shape but lacks two dark stripes.

-Both brown-banded and German cockroaches are obligatory domestic roaches, which means they do not live outside and rely solely on conditions created in our homes and buildings for survival.
-The brown-banded cockroach is sometimes referred to as the “furniture cockroach” because it is distributed evenly throughout households, including non-food locations, such as bedrooms, under chairs and tables, and behind pictures and other objects on walls.
+Both the brown-banded and German cockroaches are considered domestic roaches, meaning they don’t live outdoors and rely solely on conditions inside our homes and buildings for survival.
+The brown-banded cockroach is sometimes known as the “furniture cockroach” because it is evenly distributed throughout households, found in non-food areas like bedrooms, under chairs and tables, and hiding behind pictures and objects on walls.

 Brown-Banded Cockroach Habitat